fullcalendar/fullcalendar/tests/automated_test_readme.md

 6. Write the tests.
 Look at other tests in the directory for inspiration on how a test file is laid out.

 7. Make sure your tests pass.
-Run the `karma` commands mentioned above.
+Run the `grunt karma` commands mentioned above.

 8. Submit your code as a pull request to the main FullCalendar repo.
 [How to create a PR].